BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 ##### <a name="expression-column-9"></a>Expression (column 9)

 Call generated from all data types for the selected combination of condition parameters (anatomical or all conditions).
-Permitted values:
+Permitted values: present, absent.

-*   present: report of presence of expression, from Bgee statistical tests and/or from _in situ_ data sources.
-*   absent: report of absence of expression, from Bgee statistical tests and/or from _in situ_ data sources.

 ##### <a name="call-quality-column-10"></a>Call quality (column 10)

-Raw quality associated to the call :

-*   high quality: presence or absence of expression reported as high quality from Bgee statistical tests and/or from _in situ_ data sources.
-*   low quality: presence or absence of expression reported as low quality from Bgee statistical tests and/or from _in situ_ data sources.

-From this raw quality a `summary quality` is calculated using all calls corresponding to the same gene and condition parameters coming from different experiments and/or data types.

-Quality associated to the call in column `Expression` (column 9) is this `summary quality` and is calculated using following rules:

-*   gold quality: 2 or more high quality calls.
-*   silver quality: 1 high quality call or 2 low quality calls
-*   bronze quality: 1 low quality call (for internal use only.
-Not present in this file).
+Call quality from all data types for the selected combination of condition parameters (anatomical or all conditions).
+Permitted values: gold quality, silver quality.

 ##### <a name="fdr-column-11"></a>FDR (column 11)

-FDR value of the call.
-In Bgee one pValue is calculated for each observation of expression.
-One call can then combine different observations of expression coming from different datatypes or from descendant conditions.

-A Benjamini-Hochberg procedure is applyed to calculate the FDR corresponding to the combination of the pValues of all osbservations of the call.
+FDR-corrected p-value of the call.

 ##### <a name="expression-score-column-12"></a>Expression score (column 12)